Prado, Montevideo

-As a barrio, it is a residential neighbourhood of mansions on tree-lined streets built in the early 20th century.
-It shares borders with Capurro to the southwest, La Teja to the west, Belvedere to the northwest, Paso de las Duranas to the north, Aires Puros to the northeast, Atahualpa to the east and Bella Vista to the south.
+Administratively divided between Municipalities A and C of the Montevideo Department, its geographical center is the park from which it takes its name.
+It borders Capurro to the southwest, La Teja to the west, Belvedere to the northwest, Paso de las Duranas to the north, Aires Puros to the northeast and Atahualpa to the east and Bella Vista to the south.